Headshot Photography: Our 17 Top Tips for Nailing a Great Headshot

 Side note: In many cities, there are professional photo studios that you can rent by the hour, with backdrops AND lighting.
 Just make sure you add the rental cost into what you charge the client.
 For example, the studio rental may cost $30/hr, with the option to add a backdrop for $15 and lighting for $10.

 Take a long, slow deep breath and be yourself!
+Good headshots are as much about client rapport as it is nailing the camera settings.
 Chat it up with your client and take photos while you’re doing it!
 Ask questions, praise them, and keep things positive, ALWAYS.
 The first 10 minutes are going to be awkward until you both start to loosen up.
 Very often, the best photographs come at the end of a session when people are more relaxed and feel freer to be themselves.
 When they nail a great pose, tell them they look great!
 Everyone loves to feel like they are doing well.

 5. Encourage, encourage, encourage!